 We hear many common questions about household appliance repair.
-So today, we wanted to spend a little time going over some of these frequently asked questions.
+So, we wanted to spend a little time going over some of these frequently asked questions.
+In this article, you can find responses to the following questions:

 Q. Is repairing an old appliance really a good investment?